 A safety audit can only be as good as the professionals who conduct it.
 You need to form a team with the necessary knowledge and experience in how your organisation should safely conduct its business.
 Although many companies prefer to do their audits in-house, some bring in outside consultants to guarantee such expertise.

 If you opt to conduct a safety audit in-house, we recommend that you appoint a team of 3-5 employees representing a variety of departments.
 To ensure neutrality and limit bias, team members should not audit their own department.
-A fresh set of eyes is better at spotting whatever issues a supervisor or manager fails to notice.
+A fresh set of eyes is better at spotting any issues a supervisor or manager may fail to notice.

 The safety audit team must be educated on all relevant laws, WHS regulations and other standards.
 Also, they should understand risk, hazards, control measures and how to spot a breach.

 See our article, Can Construction Supervisors Recognise Workplace Hazards?

 5 Step Safety Audit Preparation

 There are five steps that you can take to prepare for a successful safety audit.